gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 {% endwarning %}

 This tutorial only considers sending these commands as one-off commands.
 That is, it does not consider state management / synchronization when sending multiple commands.
-This will be discussed in a future lab.
+This will be discussed in a future tutorial.

 There are two types of responses that can be received from the HTTP commands: JSON and binary.
 This section will deal with commands that return JSON responses.
 For commands with binary responses (as well as commands with